In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Study Detail

 \section{Study Detail}

-The 3D Oso landslide region of interest spans 1500 x 1500 x 270 m.
-This domain is discretized into 4.2 million material points and a background grid with a cell size of 8 x 8 x 8 m.
+The 3D Oso landslide region of interest spans $1500 \times 1500 \times 270$ m.
+This domain is discretized into 4.2 million material points and a background grid with a cell size of $8 \times 8 \times 8$ m.
 In most regions, we use two material points in each direction (8 material points per cell), while the landslide runout region has a higher resolution with four material points in each direction (64 points per cell).
-A Mohr-Coulomb material model with a Total Stress Approach is used to simulate the undrained runout evolution of the Oso landslide in MPM.
+A Mohr-Coulomb material model with a Total Stress strength parameters is used to simulate the undrained runout evolution of the Oso landslide in MPM.

-In this work, we consider in-situ visualization for MPM.
-In particular, we note that the data for visualization is simple: a large set of points with scalar attributes (currently ~4.2M and potentially billions), scattered among a large number of parallel processes.
+In this work, we consider in situ visualization for MPM.
+In particular, we note that the data for visualization is simple: a large set of points (currently ~4.2M and potentially billions) with scalar attributes, scattered among a large number of parallel processes.
 The objective is to generate potentially many images at an appropriate temporal frequency and minimize the need for MPM to dump timestep data.
 We would like to do so with minimal impact on both the MPM codebase (minimizing additional code and dependencies) and the run-time, minimizing the impact on MPM's run-time memory footprint and performance.
 Finally, we would like this interface to be intermittent, allowing us to connect a visualization to a running instance of MPM, enabling us to examine the current state of the simulation.

+Ray tracing is a natural solution for rendering MPM particle data.
+Rather than represent each particle as a set of primitive surface elements (polygons, necessary for traditional scan-conversion rendering), we can represent particle data far more compactly as a center point and radius.

+We interface Galaxy, our ray-tracing-based visualization system, and CB-Geo MPM to perform in situ visualization of the Oso landslide.
+As described above, Galaxy is able to perform global illumination on our data \textit{without gathering all the data to each node}.
+Galaxy has also been shown to scale to over a billion particles and demonstrated to scale to 128 nodes; see the \textit{Cosmic Web} test case in Abram et. al. \cite{abram2018galaxy}.